vsvishal/react-projects/React-notes.md

 ### 👨‍🚀 Always start React Component name with capital letter

 ### 👨‍🚀 React Functional component is normal JS function which return some JSX (React element)

+### 👨‍🚀 First thing before starting developing react app is to create visualization (plan)

+### 👨‍🚀 Add extension Json viewer in chrome

+### 👨‍🚀 useCallback(fn, [dependencies]) - This hook is used to optimize the running of Function if something is done on its dependencies, basically it cache to optimize the running of Function again.
+It memorize the function

+### 👨‍🚀 useEffect(fn, [dependencies]) - If anyting is changes in dependencies then run the Function.

+### 👨‍🚀 - If I need reference of anything then use the userRef() hook